dagargo/microdude/README.md

 - python3
 - python3-setuptools
 - python3-mido
-- libportmidi-dev
+- python3-rtmidi

-You can easily install them by running `sudo apt-get install python3 python3-setuptools python3-mido libportmidi-dev`.
+You can easily install them by running `sudo apt-get install make python3 python3-setuptools python3-mido python3-rtmidi`.
+In case `python3-rtmidi` is not available, `libportmidi` will be used as the backend.
+You can install it with `sudo apt-get install libportmidi-dev`.

 To install MicroDude simply run `make && sudo make install`.